This post may contain affiliate links. Please read our disclosure policy.

 This oven roasted butternut squash recipe is an easy addition to your holiday table!
 These caramelized squash bites are melt-in-your-mouth tender, and everyone will ask for seconds.

-If you love roasted vegetables, you may also like my Honey Roasted Carrots or my Easy Roasted Brussels Sprouts.
+You may also like my Honey Roasted Carrots, Easy Roasted Sweet Potatoes, or my Easy Roasted Brussels Sprouts.

 Why you’ll love it